BenPortz/job-scout/README.md

 **Search criteria live in configuration.** Everything about what you are looking for is in `[config/profile.yaml](config/profile.example.yaml)`: topics, title deny-lists, stage policy, which filters are even allowed to drop a listing.
-Retargeting the scout at a different role or market is a YAML edit.
+Retargeting the scout at a different role or market í done through that yaml file.

 ---